ECTS

 Recommended prerequisites

-Standard knowledge inherent to a degree in chemistry / physics / material science.
-For the crystallography and quantum mechanics courses: the concepts covered start from the basics
+Standard knowledge inherent in a bachelor's degree in chemistry / physics / materials science.
+For courses in crystallography and quantum mechanics: the concepts covered start from the basics.

 Standard knowledge of a Bachelor study program in Chemistry/Physics/Materials Science.
 Lectures in Crystallography and in Quantum Mechanical start from the scratch